-From the sky we observe how he draws the territory like an artist, how he sculpts it like a sculptor, but he affirms that his is not an artistic installation.
+From the sky, we observe how he draws the territory like an artist, how he sculpts it like a sculptor, but he affirms that his is not an art installation.

 Current projects include redesigning the gardens at the Natural History Museum in London and designing developments where housing and sustainable agriculture coexist.

 “If there’s one element that I think is going to be the most crucial in the future, it’s water, the lack of it and how it unites and separates us,” he says.